jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ### Distance control: A factor of swing length & rhythm

 To control distance in the pitching arena; a ‘clockface’ principle that involves matching body rotation and length of arm swing on either side of the ball to identify with the ‘best’ (i.e. most consistent) landing distances using the lofted scoring clubs.

+## Putter

+* use long putt to pu in a 5 foot square.
+* 3 to 5 foot putts exercise with 10 balls
+* Alignment exercise with two poles or club on the ground - follow the rails
+* pass the gate with straight line
+* pass the gate with curve.

+## recover from bad hole

+* Take 10 steps: Let yourself get mad about the shot you’ve just hit for 10 steps.
+When you take that 11th step, move on.
+* Breathe in for five seconds, hold that breath for five seconds and breathe out for five seconds.
+* Yaking things “one shot at a time”